 Figure 1.
 HotPL emission mechanism and tuning principles. a-c) Sketches of n-doped SLG conical bands in the vicinity of the Dirac points and of e (red)/h(blue) density distribution (i.e. the e/h distribution multiplied by the density of states), at various stages of the photoexcited HotPL dynamics. a) The electron density distribution intrinsic broadening for $T_0 > 0$ K causes black-body emission in SLG. b) Upon ultrafast laser excitation, out-of-equilibrium charge distributions are formed on sub-20-fs time scales. c) At time scales comparable with our pulse duration the e distribution thermalizes, resulting in $T_e \gg T_0$ and in two different chemical potentials for e/h.
-The increased h density in the valence band compared to the equilibrium situation (a) allows for the HE radiative recombination, leading to photoluminescence emission (HotPL). d) HotPL emission upon ultrafast laser excitation in SLG on SiO2 at $T_e = T_1 \gg T_0$. e) The same process in SLG on SiO2/Si at the same $T_e = T_2 = T_1$ is spectrally reshaped by cavity effects. f) HotPL is further tuned when SLG is encapsulated in a double layer of hBN, thanks to the cooling effects between HE and hyperbolic phonons in hBN, which lead to $T_e = T_3 < T_1$.
+The increased h density in the valence band compared to the equilibrium situation (a) allows for the radiative recombination of hot e, leading to photoluminescence emission (HotPL). d) HotPL emission upon ultrafast laser excitation in SLG on SiO2/Si substrate at the same $T_e = T_2 = T_1$, but gets spectrally reshaped by cavity effects. f) HotPL is further tuned when SLG is encapsulated in a double layer of hBN, thanks to the cooling effects between hot e and hyperbolic photons in hBN, which lead to $T_e = T_3 < T_1$.